 - Maintain an appropriate relationship with the Group’s external auditors and review the effectiveness and objectivity of the external audit process

-The Nominations Committee comprises Phillip Cox CBE (as Chair), Tim Cobbold, Nicola Hodson, David Lindsell, David Nussbaum, Vanessa Simms and Tony Thorne.
+The Nomination Committee comprises Phillip Cox CBE (as Chair), Tim Cobbold, Nicola Hodson, David Nussbaum, Vanessa Simms, Tony Thorne and John Baxter CBE.
 The Company Secretary acts as Secretary to the Committee.

 The Chairman of the Committee reports the Committee’s deliberations to the following Board meeting and, subject to redaction in the event that they include personal information, the minutes of each meeting of the Committee are circulated to all members of the Board.